pmgr77/runtime-xray/README.md

 Instead, report it responsibly to:

 - **security@runtimexray.com** – for vulnerabilities in RuntimeXRay itself
-- **hello@runtimexray.com** – for general security questions or non-urgent inquiries
+- **hello@runtimexray.com** – for general security questions or non‑urgent inquiries

 We follow coordinated disclosure and will respond as quickly as possible.
 For more details, see [SECURITY.md](SECURITY.md).